manasa-pachava/namasthe-react/README.md

  -diffrent dev and prod builds

 # Namsthy food
-//JSX IS html LIKE SYNTAX (trapiled to java script)Babel is trasnpiller comnvertt ot java scripy that js engine will undertsnd
+//JSX IS html LIKE SYNTAX (transpiled to java script)Babel is trasnpiller comnvertt ot java scripy that js engine will undertsnd
 /**
  header
   -logo